AlemTuzlak/react-igniter/README.md

 React components generator support the following features:

 - Naming the component (reflected across all generated files)
-- Adding test files with the first test already set up
+- Adding test files with the first test already set up.
 - Adding styling modules to the component (supports sass, css & styled-components)
-- Choosing between typescript & javascript components
+- Choosing between typescript & javascript components.
+- Adding storybook with the first story already set up.

 The generated output will be a folder containing the above mentioned features, the folder content will differ depending on the options you choose.